Silvyre/Loyalty-Commerce-Platform/documentation/app/documents/lp-reference.md

     </tr>
     <tr>
       <td>allowedRecipients</td>
-      <td>An exhaustive list of family/friends that a member can Free Transfer to</td>
+      <td>A comprehensive list of family/friends that a member can Free Transfer to</td>
       <td>String</td>
       <td>[
         {